SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Successes until the end of the scene, the character losing an action during the next round, or invoking some sort of strange but not too terrible “bad luck effect.”

-Example: A character with Bad Luck is running from a group of mercenaries that he’s been ﬁghting for some time.
+Example: *A character with Bad Luck is running from a group of mercenaries that he’s been ﬁghting for some time.
 He tries to jump across a reactor shaft when the player rolls a Critical Failure on the dice.
 Well, the character probably failed in the climb/jump attempt (so he falls), but, instead of being able to grab for a cable or a lower ledge, the character’s belt gets caught on a hook.
-Now, the character has to free himself before the mercs come around the corner and blow him away.
+Now, the character has to free himself before the mercs come around the corner and blow him away.*

 Restrictions/Notes: A character may take Bad Luck (R2) if he already has the Good Luck or Great Luck Special Ability.
-The character might even, on occasion, use the beneﬁts of the Good Luck or Great Luck Special Ability to get out of trouble or partially negate the effects of Bad Luck (R2) — that’s the way it works.
-Also, the gamemaster should remember that the character has Bad Luck (R2) — not the player.
-If the player gets into a consistent “streak” of rolling Critical Failures on the dice, then the gamemaster should start “skipping” the invocation of Bad Luck (R2) occasionally — more than three or four occurrences of Bad Luck (R2) during an adventure is a little much.
+The character might even, on occasion, use the beneﬁts of the Good Luck or Great Luck Special Ability to get out of trouble or partially negate the effects of Bad Luck (R2) -- that’s the way it works.
+Also, the gamemaster should remember that the character has Bad Luck (R2) -- not the player.
+If the player gets into a consistent “streak” of rolling Critical Failures on the dice, then the gamemaster should start “skipping” the invocation of Bad Luck (R2) occasionally -- more than three or four occurrences of Bad Luck (R2) during an adventure is a little much.

-Character Options

-Bad Luck (R3)
+### Bad Luck (R3)

 The rules for this Disadvantage are the same as for Bad Luck (R2).
-However, a Critical
-Failure or a total equal to one more than the die code of the skill or attribute causes Bad
-Luck (R2) to activate.
-(For
-example, if the character has
-5D in a skill and rolls a total of
-6 on the dice — which is one
-more than the die code in the
-skill — the Disadvantage comes into play.)
+However, a Critical Failure or a total equal to one more than the die code of the skill or attribute causes Bad Luck (R2) to activate.
+(For example, if the character has 5D in a skill and rolls a total of 6 on the dice -- which is one more than the die code in the skill -- the Disadvantage comes into play.)
 The effects are exactly the same, only the gamemaster might make the setbacks more uncomfortable.

-Restrictions/Notes: See
-Bad Luck (R2).
+Restrictions/Notes: See Bad Luck (R2).

 Bad Luck (R4)
 The same as Bad Luck (R2)